pkp/learning-ojs/en/installation.md

    * cache/\_db

 3. Create a directory to store uploaded files \(submission files, etc.\)
    and make this directory writeable.
-It is recommended that this
+It is **strongly** recommended that this
-   directory be placed in a non-web-accessible location \(or otherwise
+   directory be placed in a non-web-accessible location to ensure a secure
-   protected from direct access, such as via .htaccess rules\).
+   environment \(or otherwise protected from direct access, such as via
+   .htaccess rules\).

 4. Open a web browser to [http://yourdomain.com/path/to/ojs/](http://yourdomain.com/path/to/ojs/) and
    follow the on-screen installation instructions.